-A Blog devoted to GREAT ALBUMS of beautiful orchestral music from BROADWAY, HOLLYWOOD, America's great collection of STANDARDS and HIT instrumentals from around the world.
+A Blog devoted to creators of beautiful orchestral music from BROADWAY, HOLLYWOOD, America's great collection of STANDARDS and HIT instrumentals from around the world.

 New additions to our playlist by the Philip Green Orchestra